Caring For Clients Since 1958

 Medical Evidence

-To prove the date you became disabled and the medical conditions that resulted in disability, you must have objective medical evidence.
-Every insurance company will evaluate that evidence differently; however, there are some generally accepted tests and observable factual evidence that are universally accepted.
+To prove the date you became disabled and the medical conditions that resulted in disability, you must have solid medical evidence.
+Every insurance company will evaluate that evidence differently; however, there are some generally accepted tests and observable factual evidence which are universally accepted.

-In general, any of the following are accepted as objective medical evidence:
+In general, any of the following are accepted as solid objective medical evidence:

 • Radiological tests (x-rays, CAT scans, MRIs).